Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index4.md

 		print("C. This is option C")
 <figcaption class="span">Notice the empty paranthesis after `test`.
 This means the function takes no arguments.</figcaption>

 As you can see, there is no explicit return value.
-However, by default, this function will return the value `None`, as you can see:
+However, by default, this function will return the special `None` value, as you can see:

 	:::python
 	val = print_menu()
 	print(val) # None

+The `None` value is of its own type, which carries no significant data.
+It's most often used as just a temporary placeholder for a variable, or in this case, for functions which do not return anything significant.
+There are more useful cases for it.
+For instance, a search function may return the first item which matches a criteria, or it may return None if no such item exists.

 ## Exercise
 Write a function which given a word and a list of letters, it will return the subset of letters which are in the word.